-The Social Work Department at Westfield State University is committed to providing high quality Masters in Social Work education.
+The Social Work Department at Westfield State University is committed to providing high-quality master's in social work education.
 Specific policies, procedures, and practices that demonstrate this commitment are described in additional detail throughout this manual and/or the MSW Program Manual.
-As part of the commitment to high quality MSW education, the Social Work Department provides a Field Education Program, managed by the Field Education Director, to specifically focus on the field education process.
-The following areas specific to field education are included in the Field Education Program:
+As part of the commitment to high-quality MSW education, the Social Work Department provides a Practicum Education Program, managed by the Practicum Education Director, to specifically focus on the practicum education process.
+The following areas specific to practicum education are included in the Practicum Education Program: